herry13/sfpagent/README.md

 		$ sfpagent -t

-Cached Directory
+Home Directory
 ----------------
-Cached directory keeps all agent's local data such as:
+Home directory keeps all agent's local data such as:
 - log file
 - PID file
 - model file
 - installed modules

-In default, the agent will use (and created if not exist) the following directory as _cached directory_:
+In default, the agent will use (and created if not exist) the following directory as _home directory_:
-- **~/.sfpagent**, when the daemon is running with non-root user,
+- **~/.sfpagent**, when the daemon is running with non-root user
-- **/var/sfpagent**, when the daemon is running with root user.
+- **/var/sfpagent**, when the daemon is running with root user

 HTTP RESTful API
 ----------------
 - GET
+	- /pid      : save daemon's PID to a file (only requested from localhost)
-	- /state : return the state of the agent
+	- /state    : return the current state
-	- /model : return the model of the agent
+	- /model    : return the current model
+	- /sfp      : return the SFP description of a module
-	- /modules : return the list of modules
+	- /modules  : return a list of available modules
+	- /agents   : return a list of agents database
-	- /log : return the last 100 lines of the log file
+	- /log      : return last 100 lines of log file

 - POST
-	- /execute : execute an action as specified in "action" parameter
+	- /execute : receive an action's schema and execute it

 - PUT
-	- /model : set/replace the model with given model as specified in "model" parameter
+	- /model          : receive a new model and then save it
+	- /model/cache    : receive a "cache" model and then save it
-	- /module : set/replace the module if "module" parameter is specified, or delete the module if the parameter is not exist
+	- /modules        : save the module if parameter "module" is provided
+	- /agents         : save the agents' list if parameter "agents" is provided
+	- /bsig           : receive BSig model and receive it in cached directory
+	- /bsig/satisfier : receive goal request from other agents and then start a satisfier thread in order to achieve it

+- DELETE
+	- /model            : delete existing model
+	- /model/cache      : delete all cache models
+	- /model/cache/name : delete cache model of agent "name"
+	- /modules          : delete all modules from module database
+	- /modules/name     : delete module "name" from module database
+	- /agents           : delete all agents from agent database
+	- /agents/name      : delete "name" from agent database
+	- /bsig             : delete existing BSig model